lukepark327/onechain-explorer/README.md

 # onechain-explorer
 ![explorer](https://github.com/lukepark327/onechain/blob/master/images/explorer.png)

-A **`onechain explorer`** is the front-end used to visualize the state of the blockchain.
+A **`onechain explorer`** is the front-end used to visualize the state of [**`onechain`**](https://github.com/lukepark327/onechain).
 This blockchain explorer allows users to see the latest blocks and details about a particular block. onechain already has multiple functions with HTTP (RESTful API) endpoints.
 So the web page calls those endpoints and visualizes the results.

 The full UI code is located in `./explorer/`.
 Vue.js and Vuetify are used.